Security-Onion-Solutions/securityonion-docs/kibana.rst

 .. warning::

-        If you create accounts directly in Kibana (rather than in SOC), then those accounts will only have access to Kibana and not SOC.
+        If you create accounts directly in Kibana (rather than in SOC), then those accounts will NOT be able to log into SOC.

 Kibana Dashboards
 -----------------